 Most text editors do not support long path names.
-However, there are some workarounds for this situation, described in "Path Name Lengths" on page 173.
+However, there are some workarounds for this situation, described in "Path Name Lengths" on page 186.

-NOTE: The ChangeMan Edit and ChangeMan Diff tools, which are included with ChangeMan ZDD, do support long path names if you are using Windows Vista or Windows 7.
+NOTE: The ChangeMan Edit and ChangeMan Diff tools, which are included with ChangeMan ZDD, do support long path names.